o1-labs-XT/mastermind-zkApp/README.md

   - Create a separate zkApp method with an appropriate name.
   - Inside this method, call `super.init()` to initialize all state variables to `0`.
-  - Use the method’s parameters to set specific state variables based on the caller’s input.
+  - Use the method’s arguments to set specific state variables based on the caller’s input.

   Example: